Benefits at 16

-If your family income is high and you don’t qualify for much in tax credits or Universal Credit – there is a good chance your household will be better off if your child claims benefits in their own right.
+If your family income is high and you don’t qualify for much in tax credits or Universal Credit – there is a good chance your household will be better off if your child is able to get Universal Credit in their own right.

-Families with a lower income – who therefore get higher tax credit or Universal Credit payments – run the risk that they will be worse off if a young person claims benefits in their own right.
+Families with a lower income – who therefore get higher tax credit or Universal Credit payments – run the risk that they will be worse off if a young person gets Universal Credit in their own right.
 The higher your own means tested payments, the less chance you will gain if your son or daughter claims in their own right.

 In some circumstances, you will also see a reduction in help you get with rent and Council Tax.

-If your son or daughter wants to claim Universal Credit (UC) they are will need to get a medical certificate from their GP – known as a statement of fitness for work or a ‘fit note’.
-Having a fit note will allow them to start claiming UC straightaway so long as they are not treated as in education.
+If your son or daughter wants to claim Universal Credit, they will need to get a medical certificate from their GP – known as a statement of fitness for work or a ‘fit note’.
+Having a fit note will allow them to start claiming Universal Credit straight away, so long as they are not treated as ‘receiving education’.

 You claim Universal Credit by making a claim online via the gov.uk website.
 If for some reason you are unable to claim on-line, call the Universal Credit Helpline on 0800 328 5644.